GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/passport.md

 ### Add Passport to Gluu Server installation

 You can skip this step if you chose Passport when you installed Gluu Server.
-To add Passport to an existing Gluu Server installation do the following:
+To add Passport to an existing Gluu Server installation do the following (needs Internet access):

 1. Login to Gluu Server chroot